Thayaht: Biography

 In 1921, following the success of his personal exhibition, he left for the United States where he spent a short time in Boston and Cambridge.
-While in the United States he attended courses at Harvard University on the colour technique, dynamic symmetry and the numeric absolute.
+He attended courses at Harvard University on the colour technique, dynamic symmetry and the numeric absolute.
 The following year, he reconfirmed his collaboration with The Atelier of Madame Vionnet, the couturière credited with introducing the bias-cut to Parisian fashion who offered the artist a contract as designer to assure the exclusive use of his creations.
 He started out by designing the logo for the Maison Vionnet and quickly became responsible for the graphic presentation of her new models, many published in the magazine "Gazzette du Bon Ton".
 Thayaht also developed numerous patterns for printing on fabric that Vionnet used for her dresses and designed some original models.
 This collaboration lasted until December 12, 1924.

 In 1922, Thayaht helped the creation of "Corporazione delle Arti Decorative" in Florence, to promote the collaboration between artists and artisans, and the following year, participated in the "1st International Exposition of Decorative and Industrial Modern Arts" in Monza, with an array of furniture projected by himself and displayed along with Antonio Maraini's sculptures.
 Meanwhile, he purchased a house in Marina di Pietrasanta, naming it "Casa gialla".

-In 1924-25, he participated with his brother RAM at the formation of the First Guild of Fine Arts of Florence, creating its own crest and together with his brother, and won the National Contest of Stage Design for the new staging of the "Aida".
+In 1924-25, he participated with his brother RAM at the formation of the First Guild of Fine Arts of Florence, creating its own crest and they won the National Contest of Stage Design for the new staging of the "Aida".

 In 1927, he participated in the "III Esposizione Internazionale delle Arti Decorative e Industriali Moderne" of Monza and, the following year, he was chosen by the "National Fascist Group of Straw", as designer for new models of hats for men and women.

 From 1929, he published his projects on "Moda", official magazine for the "National Fascist Federation of Clothing Industry", and in the same year, he met Marinetti introduced by Primo Conti.
-In this occasion, Thayaht presented the steel-iron effigy of the "Dux" as a gift to Mussolini, thus officially joining the Futurist movement.
+In this occasion, Thayaht presented the steel-iron effigy of the "Dux" as a gift to Mussolini, officially joining the Futurist movement.
 In October of the same year, he joined the exhibition "Trentatré Futuristi", at the Galleria Pesaro in Milan, with three sculptures and fifteen paintings.
-The same year, he took part in the "1929 Barcelona International Exposition", winning the gold medal for his invention of taiattite – an alloy of silver and aluminium.
+He took part in the "1929 Barcelona International Exposition", winning the gold medal for his invention of taiattite – an alloy of silver and aluminium.